 An appraisal and inspection serve different purposes in the home buying process.
 An inspection outlines a home’s condition, and the inspector may recommend home repairs or renovations.
 The inspector will only analyze the interior and exterior of the home.

 An appraisal is an assessment of the home’s market value.
-The appraiser will not recommend repairs; however, they will check the condition of the interior and exterior of the home and research the surrounding homes in the neighborhood.
+The appraiser will not recommend repairs; however, they will check the condition of the interior and exterior of the house and research the surrounding homes in the neighborhood.

 What Happens During a Home Appraisal and What do They Look for?

 Appraisal Inspection Checklist